zuzanna-roma/livecoding2/README.md

 # livecoding2
-## a test repo
+## a repo that contains notebooks:

-another paragraph

-here you explain:
-- one
-- two
-- three
+- notes from fastai lessons,
+- training notebooks from fastai course
+- notes from livecoding sessions